Takahē: Survivors against the odds

 A helping hand

-We are part of DOC's metapopulation management programme, supported by Mitre 10 and Fulton Hogan, which has not only grown the takahē population, but has also developed the capacity to support bringing breeding takahē to new sites such as Rotoroa Island.
+We are part of DOC's metapopulation management programme, which has not only grown the takahē population, but has also developed the capacity to support bringing breeding takahē to new sites such as Rotoroa Island.
 This Takahē Recovery Programme, based in Te Anau is the longest running species conservation programme in New Zealand and has pioneered many conservation techniques later used to save endangered species in New Zealand and around the globe.

 The programme's priority is to establish 125 breeding pairs of takahē at safe sites.
 Unfortunately the Murchison Mountains, while home to the only wild population of takahē, is not a safe site because of the on-going threat of stoats.
 Safe sites include pest-free islands as well as mainland sites with well established predator control, like predator-proof fencing.